 - A little further along in owning your life insurance policy is where a lot of chances to save money are missed.
-Often life insurance applications are approved based on that snap shot in time.
+Life insurance applications are approved based on a snap shot in time.
 The snap shot could catch a lab result like your cholesterol/HDL ratio being 5.2 instead of the 5.0 it takes to get the best rate.
-That could cost 30% more than you need to pay and while that is reality at the time you apply, chances are it won’t stay the same.
-It’s worth a set of labs to see where your ratio is down the road a year or two.
+That could cost 30% more than you need to pay, and while that is reality at the time you apply, it may not stay the same.
+A proactive agent will let you know how that cholesterol reading affected your approval.
+When that agent calls on the first anniversary of the policy they should recommend a new set of labs to see where your ratio is.
 If it is back to 5 or under you can apply and get approved for the best rate class and put that 30% in back in your pocket.
 Probably the most important thing you can do to set up a future decrease in the rates you’re paying is to find out exactly what caused the initial increase and what threshold needs to be met to get a better rate.
 It simply isn’t true that once approved, that’s as good as it gets.

 Your false comfort with paying too much is why a life insurance agent should be servicing your business on at least an annual basis.
 They know why you are paying that price and they know the events that need to happen to change it.
 Good customer service by your life insurance agent, while abused by some agents as a way to sell you more, could and should be a way for them to make sure you always have the most affordable option in your policy.
 If you have questions or believe you may need a second opinion or some help figuring out why you’re paying too much for life insurance, call or email me directly.
 My name is Ed Hinerman.
 Let’s talk.